Aldiyes/multitenant-ecommerce/README.md

 Developer @Aldiyes

-# 08 Authentication

-- Modify "Users" collection

-  - Add "username" field

-- Create auth procedures
+# 09 Auth States

+- Alternative ways to persist logged in state

+  - Manually using "next/headers"

+    - use "payload.config.cookiePrefix"

+  - Using Payload "REST API"

+    - automatically set cookie on login

-  - Use Payload auth utils
+- Use authenticated states

-- Create auth screens

-  - Login view
-  - Legister view
+  - Display "dashboard" button when logged in
+  - Display "Library" button when logged in